Death of Wei Zexi: Investigations

 Unlike other search engines such as Google and Yahoo!, promoted search results on Baidu are not clearly distinguished from other content.
-The investigation concluded that Baidu's pay-for-placement results influenced Wei's medical choices, and influenced the fairness and objectivity of search results.
-Regulators ordered Baidu to attach "eye-catching markers" and disclaimers to adverts, reduce the amount of promoted results to 30% of the page, and establish better channels for users to complain about their services.
-Baidu released a statement accepting the results of the investigation, and announced it would implement the recommendations promptly.
-Baidu also plans to create a one billion yuan ($ USD) fund to compensate users who suffer demonstrable economic harm from paid results.
+The investigation concluded that Baidu's pay-for-placement results influenced the fairness and objectivity of search results and therefore influenced Wei's medical choices.
+Regulators ordered Baidu to attach "eye-catching markers" and disclaimers to advertisements, reduce the amount of promoted results to 30% of the page, and establish better channels for users to complain about their services.

+Baidu released a statement accepting the results of the investigation and announced it would implement the recommendations promptly.
+Baidu also planned to create a one billion yuan ($ USD) fund to compensate users who suffered demonstrable economic harm from paid results.

 A separate investigation also found the hospital where Wei received treatment had been illegally working with private healthcare businesses.

-Baidu shares fell nearly 14 percent following reports of Wei's death in early May 2016.
-Chinese state media outlet Xinhua and the People's Daily condemned Baidu for Wei's death, the former stating that "making money by allowing companies to pay for better search placement is to put a good tool in the hands of interest-seekers with bad intentions".
-One later editorial in the People's Daily called Wei's death a "classic" example of the unrealistic "Chinese-style" search for an impossible cure.
-Around 250,000 people commented on the piece; several denounced the piece for casting the incident as a failure of the family rather than one of Baidu and the hospital.
-Wei's death also brought attention towards medical entrepreneurs connected with the Putian system, a group of hospitals named after their origin, Putian in Fujian Province.
-Putian hospitals relied extensively on online advertisements, and Chinese media outlets criticized these promotions' accuracy.
-Some Chinese media outlets suggested the Putian system was linked with the hospital, but a nurse working at the hospital told the Xi'an newspaper Huashang Bao the hospital was self-managed.